Landscape Agroecology

 Understanding impacts of landscape transformation

-How do changes in complex systems in landscapes happen?
-My work searches for leverage points where relatively small changes can lead to broader impacts that help build resilient socio-ecological systems.
+In what ways do changing landscapes affect ecological processes?
+My research examines leverage points where relatively small changes in the ecosystem can lead to broader impacts.
+This knowledge helps build resilient socio-ecological systems.